-Have you read this or seen the film?
-Can you recommend any short and sweet, easy going reads?
+Have you read this before?
+Can you recommend any good Irish authors?